mathspp/mathspp/pages/02.blog/04.pydonts/pydont-abuse-the-walrus-operator/item.en.md

 You don't want to [disrespect the Zen of Python][pydont-zen], and the Zen of Python recommends writing readable code.

-The snippet of code above features what is, in my opinion, a fairly unreadable usage of an assignment expression:
+The snippet of code below features what is, in my opinion, a fairly unreadable usage of an assignment expression:

 ```py